 In the space between one religion and another religion, there is often a hard history of grievances, memories of coerced conversions, and competing claims of ultimate truth.
 So the space between religions is often toxic.
 This toxicity drags neighborhoods and regions into religious strife that stymies daily life, sometimes leading to intimidation and, in the worst cases, horrific spectacles like beheadings.

-There are a number of grassroots efforts that are using social media to undermine the dominant military paradigm by addressing international issues in a de-centralized way.
+Flipping the Script: There are a number of grassroots efforts that are using social media to undermine the dominant military paradigm by addressing international issues in a decentralized way.
 One of them is the Peace Factory, who is building a bridge of communication between the people of the Middle East.
 Ronny Edry, a graphic designer who started this project by making a simple but profound picture of himself with his young daughter that says, “Iranians we will never bomb your country, we ❤️ you” and posting it on Facebook.
 The results went viral and people began sharing similar messages across social networks from countries around the world!

 If you want to make peace, you don’t talk to your friends.
 You talk to your enemies. ~Moshe Dayan